Ujjwal789/Btu-discuision/README.md

-Here’s the revised version tailored for an engineering student discussion:

 BTU Page Discussion Platform for Engineering Students Introduction
 The BTU Page Discussion Platform is a real-time communication tool designed to foster collaboration and knowledge exchange among engineering students.
 This document outlines the system, focusing on its technological stack, implementation process, and how it supports academic engagement and peer learning in engineering education.